How long do hair transplant last? Recovery and Expectations

 Once the surgery is done, your surgeon carefully removes any bandages.
 The area may be swollen, so your surgeon might inject triamcinolone into the area to keep the swelling down.

-You’ll likely feel pain or soreness at the transplant site as well as in the area where hair was taken from.
-For the next few days, your surgeon may prescribe:
+You can feel pain or soreness at the transplant site as well as in the area where hair was taken from.
+For the next few days, your surgeon can prescribe:

 - pain medications, such as ibuprofen (Advil)